 The Social Security Administration usually informs a listed beneficiary if there is an open claim to which they may be entitled to collect the benefits.

-Filing A New SSDI Claim On Behalf Of The Deceased
+Filing A New Social Security Disability Claim On Behalf Of The Deceased

 To file a new claim, you must first contact the SSA and inform them you wish to file for SSDI benefits on behalf of a deceased person.
 You only have three months in which to do so.